himgoy/AI-in-Medical/README.md

 ## Project

--
+- We have converted all the categorical features to numerical features.
+- Then all records containing null values in any feature are removed as data manupulation can't be done on medical dataset.
+- Feature selection is done to find the important features and top 15 features are taken for model creation.
+- We did hyperparameter tuning for various ML models like SVM, Logistic Regression, Random Forest, Adaboost, Gradient Boost.

-Various ML models are used to create an ensemble model.
+- Top performing algorithms were choosen to form an ensemble model.